Demand Avoidance And Learning {week 2, 2023}

 Demand Avoidance And Learning

-When you read the definitions above, it’s not heard to understand the impact it can have on learning.
+When you read the definitions above, it’s not hard to understand the impact it can have on learning.

-This week, we experienced it first hand and I thought, as part of our weekly recap, I would share what happened and how we worked through it.
+This week, we experienced it first hand and I thought I would share what happened and how we worked through it.

 An Example Of Demand Avoidance In Learning

-As part of our learning on Tuesday, I asked my son to practice signing his name.
+As part of our learning, I asked my son to practice signing his name.
 I printed out sheets of paper with various lengths and thicknesses of lines and he set about signing his name to adjust to the different space requirements.

 While this may seem like a very basic task, for person with dysgraphia, this is a demand.